alumnium-hq/alumnium.github.io/src/content/docs/docs/reference.md

 Playwright driver supports both *headful* and *headless* modes, while Selenium driver only supports the *headful* mode.

+## Mobile Support

+Alumnium currently supports Appium with XCUITest driver only, so it can be used to automation iOS platforms.
+Support for Android is [coming soon][2].

 ## Environment Variables

 The following environment variables can be used to control the behavior of Alumnium.